Linked Objects

 Task execution status

-RUNNABLE (This is quite obvious: task should be run.)
+RUNNABLE (The task should be run.)

 archetype assignment